 - Verify or modify the information in the fields.

-- After you confirm the information for the rule is accurate, select the Create button in the lower-right corner of the window.
-A new rule is created, and it appears in the list of rules on the main page of the Rules window.
+- After you confirm that the information for the rule is accurate, select Create detection rule in the lower-right corner of the window.
+A new rule is created and appears in the list of detection rules.

 You cannot modify the Sigma rule itself.
 The original Sigma rule always remains in the system.
 Its duplicate, after modification, becomes the custom rule that is added to the list of rules.